decidim/docker/README.md

 cd decidim-docker
 docker-compose up
 ```
-It'll take a couple of minutes to run through all migrations (rake db:schema:load isn't working, currently) and seeds.
+It'll take a couple of minutes to run through all migrations and seeds.
 At the end you should see:

 ```
 (...lots of migrating and seeding...)